Universita Cattolica del Sacro Cuore (Summer)

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

 Sophomores, juniors, and seniors with at least a 2.75 GPA are eligible to participate.
 Students with lower GPAs may be allowed to apply; please consult with us.
 Applications are welcome from students in all majors.
 No prior study of Italian is required.
+Freshmen can apply to this program but you must have completed at least 1 semester in college when starting your application.

 With the campus in the center of Milan there are countless events and activities to enjoy!
 The ESN organizes activities for students around Italy.